SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 draft: true
 ---

 This post is for you if you are curious about Apache Pinot but are just getting started with it.
-In this post, we'll talk a little more about Apache Pinot to help you understand the components that make up a Pinot cluster.
+We'll go a little deeper into Apache Pinot to help you understand the components that make up a Pinot cluster.
 We will also get hands-on experience by running samples that include both streaming and batch data imports into Pinot and then analytical query executions.

 # The evolution of analytics